 - Anonymised counselling notes – your identity is protected and these notes are not shared with anyone unless we are legally required to do so or the client specifically requests we share them with another third party, which we have the right to refuse to do

-- Personal data that identifies you and counselling notes are held separately and securely to protect your anonymity
+- Personal data (including special categories of personal data as identified above) that identifies you and counselling notes are held separately and securely to protect your anonymity

 - You have the right to view these notes and you would be advised of any request to share your notes

 - These notes are the property of HCCG CIC and not the client

 - Only your counsellor or in exceptional circumstances, i.e. in order to protect you or your counsellor, the Clinical Directors are authorised to access your notes